To Gillian on Her 37th Birthday: Plot

 David later calls out to a woman, probably due to heat stroke.
 Having mistaken her for Gillian, he then collapses.
 After waking up, David discovers that he has won the competition.
 Rachel is concerned, wishing that he would move on.

 Paul lets David know about Esther's court date on Monday to try to convince him to better hide his unusual behavior, so he races back to confront her.
 David tells her to get out, then Esther points out that she had thwarted his suicide attempt back in the day.

 Rachel goes to a party with Joey, a guy she met on the beach.
 David goes to the coast to talk with Gillian.
 Esther sends Kevin to talk to him, and she suggests that he is idolizing Gillian rather than recognising her flaws.

 As Rachel never consumed alcohol, Joey brings her back drunk after having only two drinks.
 She goes to bed to sleep it off.
 Rachel dreams that Gillian takes her night cycling, but wakes up screaming as a tractor-trailer almost hits her in the nightmare.
 She tells David that she can no longer stay with him there, as he cannot let Gillian go.

 The events of the weekend cause Esther and Paul to re-examine their relationship, as Cindy's flirty nature and his innuendo causes friction for the couple.
 When Cindy calls Paul's bluff, he does not try anything.
 Paul points out to Esther that they are both envious of David's bond with Gillian, as he is still crazy about her twenty years since they met whereas they are more companions.

 Seeing the Wheelers, Kevin and Rachel off at the ferry, David says goodbye to Rachel, who doubles back, declaring that she will not leave him.
 David says that he will stay one more day to board up the house and leave too, coming to realize that he can be an attentive father to Rachel without betraying Gillian's memory.

 Production

 The film was filmed on location in Nantucket, Massachusetts, and in and around Wilmington, North Carolina, although some of the beach scenes were filmed in Long Beach, California, and the sailing accident was filmed in Marina del Rey, California; the obvious differences between the two were noticeable enough to be mentioned by The New York Times reviewer Janet Maslin.
+Filming lasted from late September to late November 1995.